mgold/Fibonacci-Heap/README.md

 This project was completed as part of my undergraduate coursework and is placed here with permission of the instructor.
-The full academic writeup is available in LaTeX and PDF format, and describes the performance of the Fibonacci heap against a naive, array-based heap.
+The full academic writeup is available in LaTeX format, and describes the performance of the Fibonacci heap against a naive, array-based heap.
+It can be compiled using `gnuplot plots.p && pdflatex README.tex`.
 The file `use.h` determines which heap will be used.

 Copyright 2012 Max Goldstein.
 No license granted.